 On the left-hand side under Transformation Rules you can use the rules above to fill out the textbox with how you'd like to transform a claim.

-On the right-hand side you select a scope this transformed claim will be mapped to from the Scope drop-down.
+If not creating a temporary attribute, then on the right-hand side you select a scope this transformed claim will be mapped to from the Scope drop-down.

 Under Claim type in the new claim name you want sent to your relying party.